+1 416 474 9724Monday - Friday 10:00 AM - 7:00 PM ET - Saturday 9:00 AM - 5:00 PM ET

 UNIVERSITY APPLICATIONS WORKSHOP

-Saturday, July 20| 9 AM to 11 AM ET
+Saturday, April 26 | 9 AM to 11 AM ET

-Saturday, August 10| 9 AM to 11 AM ET
+Saturday, May 10 | 9 AM to 11 AM ET

-Saturday, August 17| 9 AM to 11 AM ET
+Saturday, May 24 | 9 AM to 11 AM ET

 University Applications Writing Workshop

 The workshop features small group learning, one-on-one consultation, and targeted writing instruction to help students land placements in the schools of their dreams.
-The Workshop delivers university-level writing curriculum designed to help students master the art of writing university application statements.
+The Workshop delivers a university-level writing curriculum to help students master the art of writing university application statements.
 The Workshop prepares students for the rigours of university learning.

 Students can expect: